lbowles/Personal-Website-V2/portfolio/src/posts/one-problem-at-a-time.md

 Another trap is underestimating the magnitude of the opportunity you're already pursuing.
 With Liquidium, it's clear to me that the potential lending markets on Bitcoin are massive and we have the perfect timing with a lack of competition.
 Bitcoin is a larger asset than Ethereum or Solana, and lending protocols on those chains already handle tens of billions of dollars.

 Capturing even a reasonable percentage of this market would be a tremendous success.
-Even a derivative bitcoin asset sitting on another chain (Wrapped Bitcoin) has $3 Billion LTV on Aave.
+Even a derivative bitcoin asset sitting on another chain (Wrapped Bitcoin) has $3 Billion TVL on Aave.

 ![Map](/img/posts/why-startups-should-solve-one-problem-at-a-time/wbtc-aave.webp)